Types of Onigiri and Onigiri Senbei Rice Crackers

-Types of Onigiri
+3 Common Types of Onigiri in Japan

 Yaki Onigiri (焼きおにぎり: Grilled Onigiri)

 Masuya Onigiri Senbei

-Finally, according to the description on the back of the bag, the main ingredients of Masuya Onigiri Senbei are non-glutinous Uruchi rice, vegetable oil, soy sauce, sugar, dextrin, Nori seaweed, powdered egg yolk, and pork extract.
+Lastly, according to the description on the back of the bag, the main ingredients in Masuya Onigiri Senbei are non-glutinous rice called “Uruchi Mai (うるち米)”, vegetable oil, soy sauce, sugar, dextrin, Nori seaweed, egg yolk powder, and pork extract.

-(Reference page : Wikipedia おにぎりせんべい )
+(Reference Page : Wikipedia おにぎりせんべい )